 - Associate Editor for 1) Control Engineering Practice, 2) IEEE Open Access Journal of Power and Energy, and 3) IET Energy Conversion and Economics

-- Guest Editors for 1) "Challenges in Future Grid-Interactive Power Converters: Control Strategies, Optimal Operation, and Corrective Actions" in IET Renewable Power Generation; 2) "Reducing Energy Demand in the Industrial and Manufacturing Sectors" in Energies; 3)“Advanced Approaches and Applications for Electric Vehicle Charging Demand Management” in IEEE Transactions on Industry Applications; 4) “Privacy and Security in Smart Grids” in IET Smart Grids
+- Guest Editors for 1) "Challenges in Future Grid-Interactive Power Converters: Control Strategies, Optimal Operation, and Corrective Actions" in IET Renewable Power Generation; 2)“Advanced Approaches and Applications for Electric Vehicle Charging Demand Management” in IEEE Transactions on Industry Applications; 3) “Privacy and Security in Smart Grids” in IET Smart Grids 4) “Cloud-Edge-End Orchestrated Computing for Smart Grid”, IEEE Transactions on Cloud Computing, 5) “Artificial Intelligence and Data Analytics for Smart Grids with High Penetrations of Renewables”, IET Energy Systems Integration

 - Reviewer for IEEE Trans.
 Sustain.
 Energy, IEEE Trans.
 Power Syst., IEEE Trans.
 Smart Grid, IEEE Trans.
 Autom.
 Sci.
 Eng., Applied Energy, Energy, ICE–Energy, J MOD POWER SYST CLE, Energy Policy, Renewable & Sustainable Energy Review, and Nature Energy.